2 Top Fintech Stocks to Watch

 Consequently, major advances in technology and a shifting regulatory landscape made the sector ripe to be shaken up by new, exciting fintech companies.
 We’ve already mentioned banking and payments, but similar things have happened in lending, insurance and brokerage services.

-The term fintech covers a wide variety of companies, ranging from more established players, such as PayPal, to a constant stream of new comers attempting to democratise the financial services industry.
+The term fintech stock covers a wide variety of companies, ranging from more established names, such as PayPal, to a constant stream of new comers attempting to democratise the financial services industry.
+In the following sections, we’ll take a look at a couple of the best fintech stocks to watch.

 Block